The Biggest AI Chip Smuggling Case in US History

 - 20 years: Maximum prison sentence for each defendant on the conspiracy charge alone

-Wall Street's reaction was immediate.
+Wall Street's reaction was swift and severe.
 Super Micro shares plunged more than 22% on Friday, dragging Nvidia down 1.66% and AMD down 2.32%.
 The Nasdaq took a visible hit as investors recalculated the compliance risk embedded in AI hardware supply chains.

 | Timeline | Development |